Home » Edinburgh » Real Mary King’s Close tickets

 Walter King, the foul clenger

-A Foul Clenger can also be referred to as the ‘Plague Cleaner’, for they were responsible for cleaning the plague victim’s home following an outbreak.
+A Foul Clenger can also be called the ‘Plague Cleaner’, for they were responsible for cleaning the plague victim’s home following an outbreak.

 Walter’s story unravels in 1645 during the deadly plague epidemic.